Brakku/kest-lokaverkefni/README.md

   During Roundcube setup, you’ll be prompted to configure a MySQL database for it; you can create one or let the installer do it.
 After installation, Roundcube’s config is in /etc/roundcube/config.inc.php.
 Adjust the $rcmail_config['db_dsnw'] DSN to match your MySQL user.
 Ensure Apache has Alias /roundcube /var/lib/roundcube and restart Apache: sudo systemctl restart apache2.

   Test Webmail: Access http://server1.ddp.is/roundcube in a browser.
 You should see a login screen.
 Use a system user account (created above) to log in.
-(Roundcube requires Postfix and Dovecot to be set up for full mail functionality linuxbabe.com
+(Roundcube requires Postfix and Dovecot to be set up for full mail functionality.)
-    .)

 ## 10. Configure Shared Printers (CUPS)